If you would like your sustainability research project included on our page, please contact us

 Urban transformation in South Africa through co-designing energy services provision pathways

-Plymouth University lead: Dr Stephen Essex, Associate Professor (Reader) in Geography
+University of Plymouth lead: Dr Stephen Essex, Associate Professor (Reader) in Geography

 Reforming marketing for sustainability: towards a framework for evolved marketing

-Plymouth University lead: Dr Victoria Hurth, Associate Professor (Senior Lecturer) in Marketing
+University of Plymouth lead: Dr Victoria Hurth, Associate Professor (Senior Lecturer) in Marketing

 The Sustainable Earth Institute, working with Friends of the Earth, marketing experts and members of CIM (The Chartered Institute of Marketing), is proposing six new foundations that form the basis of a Framework of Evolved Marketing.